-Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness There are currently two Business Process Reviews (BPR) being undertaken within the Planning and Environmental Health service areas to increase efficiency and improve performance.
-All changes in staffing are subject to robust procedures to ensure that resources are right for the relevant service.
-The Council has a defined Asset Management Plan supported by a number of other policy and supportir documents including; the Commercia
+Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness All changes in staffing are subject to robust procedures to ensure that resources are right for the relevant service.

 The Council has a defined Asset Management Plan supported by a number of other policy and supporting documents including: the Commercial Property Investment Strategy.
 The Acquisition Policy.
 The Disposal Policy.
-Assets of Community Value procedure and guidance, Asset Proposal process and use of Council property assets for events.
+Assets of Community Value procedure and guidance.
+Asset Proposal process and use of Council property assets for events.
 This suite of documents was reviewed, updated and agreed by Committee in March 2018.
 All of these policies and guidance documents combine to help ensure that property assets are effectively utilised while supporting the Council's developing financial sustainability and growth agenda which is a key theme within the Council's corporate plan.

 Asset Management Plan,

-Disposal, Investment and Acquisitions
+Disposal, Investment and

-Policy,
+Acquisitions Policy,

 Commercial Property Investment

-Strategy.
+Strategy,

 The Acquisition Policy,

 The Disposal Policy,

 Assets of Community Value

 procedure and guidance,

 Asset Proposal process,

 Use of Council property assets for

 events,

-Corporate Plan,
+Corporate Plan.

-Corporate Plan, Capability Review.
+Capability Review.

-Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently The Council is currently undertaking a Digital Transformation Programme, to enable the most efficient forms of service access.
-There are two BPR reviews being undertaken in Planning and Environmental Health service areas to increase efficiency and improve performance.
-These are facilitated by an external company who are helping to redesign services based on best practice and benchmarking from other external high performing Councils.
-The Council also participates in peer reviews to support further improvements.
+Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently The Council participates in peer reviews to support further improvements.
 Benchmarking using LG Inform data takes place on a regular basis.
-Peer reviews, Digital Transformation initiative, Business Planning Reviews.
+Peer reviews, Business Planning Reviews.
 Recognising the benefits of partnerships and collaborative working where added value can be achieved Partnership agreements are subject to a robust review to ensure they deliver against Council priorities.
 Services are required to identify within business planning processes the financial resources required to deliver through partnership means as opposed to internal service delivery.
-Partnership Framework and Principles Guidance, Service Plans, Budget protocols.
-Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources The Council currently holds IIP Gold although following changes to the assessment process this will reduce to silver.
-There are numerous Organisational Development plans, strategies and polices in place to help support the Council's staff such as the Agile Working Policy, which supports staff to work more flexibly.
-The Appraisal and Development scheme is fully integrated into the Council's planning processes.
-Appraisal and Development scheme, IIP Silver award, Agile Working Policy, Employee Code of Conduct.
+Partnership Framework and Principles Guidance, Team Plans, Budget protocols.
+Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources The Council currently holds IIP Silver.
+There are numerous Organisational Development plans, strategies and policies in place to help support the Council's staff such as the Agile Working Policy, which supports staff to work more flexibly and New Ways of Working to reflect changes in Workforce practices brought about in response to the COVID19 pandemic and updated to reflect organisational culture.
+The Appraisal and Development scheme/'Check In' process is fully integrated into the Council's planning processes.
+Appraisal and Development scheme/'Check Ins', IIP Silver award, Agile Working Policy, Employee Code of Conduct.